microsoft/code-with-engineering-playbook/automated-testing/unit-testing/readme.md

 rather than constructing them, we have "inverted control" of the dependency.
 You may see "Inversion of Control" and "Dependency Injection" used as separate terms, but it is very hard to have one and not the other, with some arguing that [Dependency Injection is a more specific way of saying inversion of control](https://martinfowler.com/articles/injection.html#InversionOfControl).

+An example of using dependency injection can be found [here](authoring_example.md#dependency-injection).

 #### Test-Driven Development